AP Explains: The African leader who refuses to leave

 A CONTINENT SHIFTS AWAY

-If Jammeh doesn’t step down on Thursday, whether peacefully or not — he briefly sent troops to occupy the electoral commission office during the crisis — the African Union will cease to recognize him as Gambia’s legitimate leader, the AU’s Peace and Security Council said Friday.
+If Jammeh doesn’t step down, whether peacefully or not — he briefly sent troops to occupy the electoral commission office during the crisis — the African Union will cease to recognize him as Gambia’s legitimate leader, the AU’s Peace and Security Council said last week.
+In announcing the state of emergency Tuesday, Jammeh blamed what he called the unprecedented level of foreign involvement in Gambia’s election.